-Physical Development is split into two areas, Moving and Handling and Health and Self Care.
+Physical Development is split into two areas, Gross and Fine Motor Skills.

 - Grab some play dough and get down to the dough disco to build fine motor skills needed for writing skills and using tools.